Immigration & Residence

-Short-Term Residence Permit in Turkey: Complete 2026 Guide for Foreigners
+Short-Term Residence Permit Turkey | 2026 Guide

 If you are planning to live, work, or invest in Turkey, obtaining a short-term residence permit in Turkey is likely your first legal step.
 Known locally as Kısa Dönem İkamet İzni, this permit allows foreign nationals to reside legally in Turkey for periods of up to two years.
 Whether you are relocating for business, purchasing property, or simply exploring life as an expat in Istanbul, understanding the 2026 requirements is essential to a smooth application process.